+Annex 6: Mean tick infection status (i.e., proportion of experiments where ticks were infected) in relationship with virus strain tested.

-Annex 6: Five best models with the included variables influencing infection status (note that all models have «virus strain» as random effect), corrected Akaike Information Criteria and weight of the model (probability that the model is the best out of all models considered).
+Annex 7: Five best models with the included variables influencing infection status (note that all models have «virus strain» as random effect), corrected Akaike Information Criteria and weight of the model (probability that the model is the best out of all models considered).